QQ vs AQ: Preflop Equity & Odds

 MatchupWinTieEquity

-QQ against AQ is a card-removal matchup: the pair holds one of the cards the other hand needs.
+QQ vs AQ is a card-removal spot: the pair holds one of the cards the unpaired hand most wants.
 QQ wins 68.1%, AQ wins 30.7%, and 1.3% of boards chop.
-Because the pair blocks the unpaired hand's outs (and vice versa), the favorite here is bigger than in a clean race — this is among the most common all-in confrontations in real games.
+Blocking an out (and vice versa) pushes the favorite past a clean race — it's one of the most common all-in confrontations you'll actually face.

 QQ vs AQ FAQ